Open-Community-Building/community.hooks/README.md

 Why not just post it in a simple text file in Github and use the tools we love and cherish?

 For the moment, I am fine to give control to Github, but I have some ideas about how to make the links redirect through a domain controlled by a friendly organisation.
+Then, if Github should make it difficult to link to it, I can redirect somewhere else.